 During 2008, approximately 15,500 treatments were performed in the Department of Radiation Oncology at Akron General and Robinson Radiation Oncology, a satellite facility joint venture with Robinson Memorial Hospital.

 Since 1997, Akron General and Robinson Memorial Hospital have partnered together to offer radiation therapy services at the Robinson Radiation Oncology Center.
-This long-standing cancer care partnership allows residents of Portage County to receive the same state-of-the-art radiation oncology care that patients experience at the McDowell Cancer Center.
+This long-standing cancer care partnership allows residents of Portage County to receive the same state-of-the-art radiation oncology care that patients experience at the McDowell Cancer Institute.

 Before starting radiation therapy, the treatments must be precisely planned.
 Virtually all patients at Akron General and Robinson Radiation Oncology undergo CT-based treatment planning.
 Akron General’s GE Light Speed CT simulator also provides 4D imaging to capture a patient’s movement during breathing, to maximize radiation dose to tumor volumes and minimize such dose to non-cancerous tissue.